tayyyTF/TF2ServerForNoobs/README.md

 #### Are you a competitive player?
 Need a scrim/match/practice server?

 No more messing around with SteamCMD.
 No more visiting serveme.tf and seeing nothing available for rent.
 No more expensive monthly dedicated hosting.
 Why pay to operate a server 24/7 when you only need it for a few hours a day?
-Just start-up a fresh VPS, run the script, and you will have a fully configured server, ready-to-go in minutes!
+Just start-up a fresh VPS, run the script, and you will have a fully configured, competitive-ready server in minutes!

 #### Do you run a 24/7 community server?